freeCodeCamp/publish/docs/README.md

 ## Notes

 ### publish-backend (Strapi)

+- The Admin panel will be for developers only.
+Contributors will write articles on `publish-frontend` (Next.js) app.

+- You need to run the Strapi app in development mode to modify any Content-Type (data structure).
+If you use `docker compose up` it's configured to do so.

 - 💡 If you change configurations from the Admin panel, make sure to export those config by running `npm run cs export`.
 This command will generate files